rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

 ## Deleting the build

 {{% notice info %}}
-Note that if the build **Status** is *_BuildInProgress_*, then user will not be able to **Delete** the build.
-Deletion of such builds will fail with the error message : **can't delete the build since its corresponding build request is still in progress**.
+Note that if the build **Status** is *_BuildInProgress_*, then the user will not be able to **Delete** the build.
+Deletion of such builds will fail with the error message: **can't delete the build since its corresponding build request is still in progress**.
 {{% /notice %}}

 To delete a build, do the following.

 1. On the left navigation bar, click **Development>Builds**.
 It displays all the builds available for a project.

 2. Select the build that you want to delete.

 3. Click **Delete**.

-4. Confirm on the build deletion message.
+4. Confirm the build deletion message.
 The build is deleted from the rapyuta.io platform.

 ## Cloning a Build